Introduction

 Results

-• In the Sustainable Management Proficiency (SMP) questionnaire, the group scored 64.8% in the Circular Economy Focus Area.
-This was a new topic in 2019 and the group has reacted strongly to the inclusion by increasing the score by 18 percentage points in four years.
-It is now less than six percentage points behind the overall average SMP score of 70.6% in 2023.
+- In the Sustainable Management Proficiency (SMP) questionnaire, the group scored 67.2% in the Circular Economy Focus Area.
+This was a new topic in 2019 and the group has reacted strongly to the inclusion by increasing the score by 20.5 percentage points in just five years.
+It is now less than six percentage points behind the overall average SMP score of 72.6% in 2024.

-• The pillar exhibiting the biggest improvement is Disclosure and Reporting.
-Posts’ efforts to increase the levels of transparency and commitment to communicating their management of Circular Economy within the company’s organisations.
+- The pillar exhibiting the second biggest improvement this year is Measurement and evaluation.
+Showcasing the posts’ efforts to increase the levels of data collection and data accuracy of Circular Economy within the company’s organisations.

-• Some posts may be more advanced in their circular economy transition than others, given regional differences in regulation and evolving legislation around waste.
+- Some posts may be more advanced in their circular economy transition than others, given regional differences in regulation and evolving legislation around waste.
 For example, European Union member countries must now recycle half of their packaging waste, and in California, businesses cannot use plastic bags and must recycle 25% of their plastic containers.
-As the group expands into new territories, posts like Pos Malaysia who joined in 2022 will bring new challenges, unique to their business.
+As the group expands into new territories, new posts joining the programme will bring new challenges, unique to their business.
 IPC is committed to ensuring their needs are met alongside improving the overall performance of the group.

-• 22 posts work or collaborate with suppliers, and 19 with customers, on the circular economy
+- 21 out of 24 posts that report on Circular Economy work or collaborate with suppliers, and 20 with customers, on the circular economy.

-• 13 posts have publicly stated targets on waste/circular economy, and a further 5 have internal targets
+- 13 posts have publicly stated targets on waste/circular economy, and a further 6 have internal targets.

 IPC encourages posts to continue developing approaches to waste management and issues related to the circular economy, such as sustainable packaging, reverse logistics.
 We provide many opportunities for best practice sharing and we encourage posts to continue using those avenues as we develop collective management proficiency, particularly in such innovative and exciting areas of corporate sustainability.